Australian Open Under Pressure Over optional Covid Tests - UrduPoint

 Official attendees at Melbourne Park, such as tournament staff, are provided with rapid antigen tests each day and must be negative to remain on site.

-But Tennis Australia (TA), which organises the Australian Open, says players only need to test if they have Covid symptoms.
+Tennis Australia (TA), which organises the Australian Open, said players were encouraged to test themselves regularly but it was only mandatory if they had symptoms.

 Zverev's remarks threw another spotlight on Covid policies at the Australian Open, which were already under scrutiny following the saga of deported defending champion Novak Djokovic.